Table of Contents

 - Applications will be processed according to the rules and regulations in effect at the time the application is made.
 Rules and regulations may change at any time.

-Our website contains the latest news, selection criteria updates and applications links.
+Our Immigration and citizenship page contains the latest news, selection criteria updates and applications links.
 Check periodically for updated information.

 Step 1.
 Gather Documents